 Business and demographic size.
 Contact Center AI won’t be much of a solution for small enterprises and startups, considering their still-developing customer base and still-growing revenues.
 Partnering with a business process outsourcing company for their outsourced call center solutions may offer a better option if building an in-house customer care team is unlikely.

-3. It intends to complement call center agents, not replace them
+It will complement call center agents, not replace them

 Once a call is placed, Contact Center AI will interact with the customer and answer as many questions as the company knowledge base and customer records allow it to.
 It simultaneously gathers information about the customer and understands important details about the problem.
 That way, it knows what department it should transfer the call to if the problem remains unresolved despite exhausting all possible answers and instructions.